-Dr. Morra has won several research awards (her books have been finalists for the Gabrielle Roy Prize in English and the LAMBDA Prize) and teaching awards, including the Departmental teaching Award (2008-2009) and Best Professor of the Humanities (2007-2008 and 2009-2010); she has been nominated for several other teaching prizes, including the William and Nancy Turner Teaching Award (2010-2011).
-She was also awarded the Faculty Evaluation Committee Merit Award for Research/Teaching in 2010 and again in 2013.
+My books have been recognized with several distinctions, as finalists for the Gabrielle Roy Prize in English and the LAMBDA Prize.
+I have either won several teaching awards, including the Departmental Teaching Award (2008-2009) and Best Professor of the Humanities (2007-2008, 2009-2010), or nominated for several others, including Best Professor of the Humanities; the Teaching and Learning Award, College of Arts & Humanities, University College Dublin, Ireland (2017); and the William and Nancy Turner Teaching Award (2010-2011, 2018-2019, 2019-2020).
+At Bishop’s University, I was awarded the Faculty Evaluation Committee Merit Award for Research/Teaching in 2010 and again in 2013.

-She was the President of the Quebec Writers’ Federation (2014-2016; 2017-2018) and sits on the advisory board for Guernica Press, Canadian Literature, and Studies in Canadian Literature.
-She runs the Morris House Reading Series at Bishop’s University, and conceived of and runs the Student Writing Week/End in the Eastern Townships (SWEET), and organized the Literary Umbrella of Quebec (LUQ).
+As President of the Quebec Writers’ Federation (2014-2016; 2017-2018), I developed the Prize for Young Writers (inaugurated in 2017) and the re-staging of Turtle Island Reads (first created by Dr. Deanna Reder) to McGill University and CBC Radio.
+Turtle Island Reads was staged for the 4th time in April 2019 in Quebec.
+I am a Board Member for Guernica Press and the Coordinator of the Morris House Reading Series at Bishop’s University.
+I also conceived of and run the Student Writing Week/End in the Eastern Townships (SWEET), and organized the Literary Umbrella of Quebec (LUQ).